11 Ways to Practice Social Distancing in Minneapolis This Winter

 Our ideas for fun winter-related activities you can do while staying safe and social distancing in Minneapolis.

 Think we stop all outdoor activities once winter hits?
 Think again.
 Our winter wonderland is filled with people exploring on two wheels, gearing up for their daily run, and hitting the trails to catch some snow-filled sights.
 It's pretty majestic, if you ask us.
 Try some of our favorite scenic biking routes and the best running and hiking trails around Minneapolis.

 2. Enjoy Nature: Parks and Gardens

 If you're not feeling much like heart-pumping physical exercise (we understand), try taking a stroll through any one of the city's best parks and public gardens.
-Best enjoyed on those crisp fall days when the sun is shining, we're not called the City by Nature for nothing.
+Best enjoyed on those bright, sunny winter days, we're not called the City by Nature for nothing.
 There's some things only Mother Nature can truly help!